 On Wednesday, Jan.
 3, at the Forest Hills Inn, under the auspices of the current readings chapter.
-Stark Young, dramatic critic of the New Republic, will speak before the Women's Club.
+Stark Young, dramauspices of the current readings chapter, Stark Young, dram-atic critic of the New Republic, will speak before the Women's Club.
 Mr. Young is a forceful speaker as well as a writer.
 His subject will be "The Theatre and Life."

-By the courtesy of Frank LaForge, the music will be furnished at the January meeting by Miss Edua Bachman, soprano, accompanied by Miss Helen Moss.
+By the courtesy of Frank LaForge, the music will be furn-ished at the January meeting by Miss Edna Bachman, soprano, accompanied by Miss Helen Moss.
+The next meeting of the current reading shorter will be accompanied by Miss Helen Moss.
 The next meeting of the current reading chapter will be held on the afternoon of Jan.
 16, at 2:30 o'clock at the home of Mrs. Edward H. Mays, 175 Slocum Crescent.
-The subject will be Negro Literature.
-"Batauala," by Rene Maran, will be reviewed by Mrs. Robert C. Adams; "Carter," by Dom Marquis, will be reviewed by Mrs. Lydia M. Small and Claude McKay's "Poems" will be read and reviewed by Mrs. John A. McFarlan.
+The sub-ject will be Negro Literature.
+"Batauala," by Rene Maran, will be reviewed by Mrs. Robert C. Adams; "Carter," by Don Marquis, will be reviewed by Mrs. Lydia M. Small and Claude McKay's "Poems" will be read and reviewed by Mrs. John A. McForlan A. McFarlan.